nascheme/py_rlock/README.md

 - Multiple readers can hold the lock simultaneously
 - Writers have exclusive access (no readers or other writers)
 - Writers can recursively acquire write locks
-- Threads holding write locks can also acquire read locks (counted via `level`)
+- Threads holding write locks can also acquire read locks

 ### Functions